In Association with Amazon.com

 Selected works:

-• Sære historier, 1953 - Strange Stories (Secker & Warburg, London, 1956) / Tiger in the Kitchen and Other Strange Stories (introd. by Angus Wilson, tr.
-Maureen Neiiendam, 1957) - Tarinoita (suom.
+• Sære historier, 1953 - Strange Stories (Secker & Warburg, London, 1956) / Tiger in the Kitchen and Other Strange Stories (introd. by Angus Wilson, translated by Maureen Neiiendam, 1957) - Tarinoita (suom.
 Arto ja Kirsti Ingervo, 1968)

-• Ufarlige historier, 1955 - Harmless Tales (tr.
-Paula Hostrup-Jessen, 1991) - Tarinoita (suom.
+• Ufarlige historier, 1955 - Harmless Tales (translated by Paula Hostrup-Jessen, 1991) - Tarinoita (suom.
 Arto ja Kirsti Ingervo, 1968)

-• Digtere og dæmoner: Fortolkninger og vurderinger, 1959
+• Digtere og dæmoner: fortolkninger og vurderinger, 1959

 • Søren Kierkegaard: Begrebet Angest, 1960 (ed.)

-• Hverken-eller: Kritiske betragtningen, 1961
+• Hverken-eller: kritiske betragtningen, 1961

 • Økonomi og filosofi by Karl Marx, 1962 (ed.)